-The Lebanese American University commissioned APT to design two new buildings: a new library and a central administration on a previously excavated site on its Byblos Campus.
+The Lebanese American University commissioned APT to design two new buildings: a new library and a central administration on a previously excavated site on its Jbeil Campus.
 This sustainable state-of-the-art-new complex is part of LAU’s strategic plan to compete with leading American Universities in the region and the world.

 The library and the administration buildings are conceived as dynamic forms, evoking the complex and layered history of the region.